brostrend/linux.brostrend.com/troubleshooting/index.md

 # Troubleshooting

+If you encounter problems with the driver installation, the best thing to do is follow [installation step 6](https://deb.trendtechcn.com/#installation-steps) and send us all the installer output.
+Some common issues are also documented under the Troubleshooting menu to the left of this site, do have a quick look in case yours is one of them.

-If you encounter problems with the driver installation, please open a terminal and run the following commands:
+If these didn't solve the problem, please open a terminal and run the following commands to collect troubleshooting information:

 ```shell
 iwlist scanning